29: Written in Stone: Recording and content

+Critical reception

-Critical reception29: Written in Stone received critical acclaim from journalists and writers.
+29: Written in Stone received critical acclaim from journalists and writers.
 Stephen Thomas Erlewine of AllMusic gave the album a three and a half star rating.
 Erlewine praised the album's self-reflection in its lyrics and vocal performance in songs like "Dear Miss Loretta".
 Erlewine concluded the review by commenting, "While Pearce's lyrics can occasionally be a bit too on-the-nose -- it's not that she delves into personal details, it's that she ties up her messy emotions with a tidy bow -- her vulnerability is endearing, and the craftsmanship, aided by producers Shane McAnally and Josh Osborne, is sturdy, so the music retains its appeal even after the stories become familiar."

 Chris Willman of Variety compared the album's style to that of classic country artists: "She's picking up the pieces — of her life, and of old Conway and Loretta records, too."
 Willman found that the album's divorce-inspired lyrics helped created a better record: "For now, anyway, it's our fortune that she's back to being a miss [instead of misses], and that her musical giftedness in getting it all off her chest is right up there with her level of grievance.
-If you've got a hankering for some sad-ass country music, happy days are here again."Entertainment Focus gave the record a five-star review, calling it "the finest record of her career and one of the finest Country albums of the past 20 years."
+If you've got a hankering for some sad-ass country music, happy days are here again."

+Entertainment Focus gave the record a five-star review, calling it "the finest record of her career and one of the finest Country albums of the past 20 years."